PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 ### 2. Observation of visualized cell SDRs:

 Once the TM learns SDR patterns completely, then accuracy (30 times) is reached.
-A method is added in our code to generate ‘cell state trace’ so that statistical analysis can be done.
+Following method generates ‘cell state trace’ so that statistical analysis can be done.
 This helps to compare column/cell activity.

 ```csharp
     foreach (var input in activeColumnsLst)